 While this may be the case at times, multiple parties such as “pimps” or “johns” may also be involved and charged upon investigating these schemes.
-If you are facing charges or are accused of prostitution, our skilled criminal defense attorney at John D. & Eric G. Johnson Law Firm may help you better understand the laws for these crimes and your rights in any case.
+If you are facing charges or are accused of prostitution, our skilled criminal lawyers in Shreveport at John D. & Eric G. Johnson Law Firm may help you better understand the laws for these crimes and your rights in any case.

 Understanding Prostitution in Louisiana

 Prostitution is often portrayed and understood as an individual seeking profit for sexual acts.
 While this is the main component, a person may also be charged with breaking the law if they are found to be soliciting a person and seeking to engage in these acts knowingly.

 In Louisiana, statute RS 14:82 defines prostitution as:

 “The practice by a person of indiscriminate sexual intercourse with others for compensation…The solicitation by one person of another with the intent to engage in indiscriminate sexual intercourse with the latter for compensation.”

 Prostitution and solicitation are both criminal offenses, and those convicted may face financial penalties and jail time.
 Committing these crimes or being accused of prostitution and solicitation may affect your daily life and negatively impact your record.
 An attorney with extensive knowledge of the legal impact of sex crimes may be able to help you evaluate your case and defend you against the prosecution’s claims.